lonkaars/avans-dui/doc/dui.md

   \begin{enumerate}
     \item Driving when not on a road is not allowed
     \item The vehicle can follow a road by steering itself accordingly
-    \item Driving off the road is only allowed when necessary for the camera to keep seeing the road
+    \item \label{req:offroad} Driving off the road is only allowed when necessary for the camera to keep seeing the road
   \end{enumerate}
   \item \label{req:traffic-lights}
   The vehicle handles traffic lights in the following way